 My latest project, #365LoveNotesToSelf, explores the cross-over between time-honoured ways of art-making with the digital.
 In this series, began 14 February 2022, I engage a daily drawing practice as a kind of art therapy, as a tool to find self-love by looking in the mirror.
 By simultaneously offering each self-portrait as a digital collectible on an NFT marketplace, I am also mining the possibilities of being an analogue artist in the metaverse.

-In my other “day job”, I teach creative digital skills and support learning technology at University of the Arts London, to help students (as well as my colleagues) use available technology to aid their teaching and learning as well as foster a skill set they can use beyond university.
+In my “day job”, I teach creative digital skills and support learning technology at University of the Arts London, to help students (as well as my colleagues) use available technology to aid their teaching and learning as well as foster a skill set they can use beyond university.

-Alongside my studio practice, I regularly keep an online arts journal “Kelise Soixante-Douze” (kelise72.com) where I review arty stuff from exhibitions/events to art classes, books, and sometimes, artist tools and techniques.
+Alongside my studio practice, I sometimes keep an online arts journal “Kelise Soixante-Douze” (kelise72.com) where I review arty stuff from exhibitions/events to art classes, books, and sometimes, artist tools and techniques.
 I also enjoy volunteering for Tate where I lead guided arty tours and talks for visitors.

 As for exhibiting, most recently, you’ll see work from my #365LoveNotesToSelf project in “Love and Loss”, Tate’s Staff Biennale 2022 (16-23 March 2022) at Tate Modern.
 Previous to the pandemic years, in August 2019, for “Inside Job – Tate Staff Biennale 2019” in conjunction with Tate Exchange at Tate Modern, I collaborated with fellow artist, Olga Suchanova, to share “Object Self“, a project in which we created portraits using avant-garde digital technology as a fine art medium.
 Other recent exhibitions include: “2018 Passion for Freedom Festival” (October 2018) in London, “Inside Job” at Tate Modern (April 2018) and “Stations of Water” (October 2017) a group exhibition and education programme at St Paul’s Cathedral in which nine artists were commissioned to present work in conjunction with their Just Water 2017 campaign.